samervin/blog.samerv.in/_posts/blog/2013-04-26-bit-trip-runner-2.md

 ---
 layout: post
+category: blog
 title: Bit.Trip Runner 2 is one of the best games I've ever played.
 ---
 *I'm Charles Martinet, and now it's time for Bit.Trip Presents...
 Runner 2: Future Legend of Rhythm Alien!*

 ![]({{site.url}}/images/runner-2-logo.png)

 The title screen says this every time you start the game.
-For the uninformed, Charles Martinet is a prolific voice actor, know for the voice of Mario and various other Nintendo characters (though I first recognized him as the voice of [Orvus]({{site.url}}/images/orvus.jpg) from Ratchet and Clank Future, which is where I've heard his name before).
+For the uninformed, Charles Martinet is a prolific voice actor, know for the voice of Mario and various other Nintendo characters (though I first recognized him as the voice of [Orvus](http://ratchet.wikia.com/wiki/Orvus) from Ratchet and Clank Future, which is where I've heard his name before).
 The intro isn't Mario's high pitched squeal, though, it's a deep, suave, clean, introduction, with a bit of a wink in his eye.
 And it sets up the tone of the game perfectly.

 Runner 2 is a sequel, clearly: it's the sequel to Bit.Trip Runner, the most successful entry in the Bit.Trip series of games, which prior to Runner 2 were 8-bit inspired rhythm games.
 The sequel has made the jump from an always-on retro feel to three fully-fledged dimensions, which far from ruining the charm of the old games has only enhanced the quirky fun.